History of Computer Networks

 - Digital communications is the physical transfer of data or information in a computer network in the form of bits over a communication channel from a source to a destination.

-Components of a Network/Data Communication System
+Data Communication Model/Components of a Computer Network/Data Communication System

 - In the present world, a computer does not work as a standalone system but as part of a communication system.